iBrotNano/TestEnvironment/.github/ISSUE_TEMPLATE/issue.md

 - [ ] Create a `feature` branch
 - [ ] Update the dependencies
-- [ ] Here is the place for development todo items
+- [ ] Here is the place for development to-do items
 - [ ] Check if the exception handling is well done
 - [ ] Check if further tests must be written
 - [ ] Write meaningful comments